PixelRocket-Shop/oldskool-html-bootstrap/README.md

 # OldSkool - Bootstrap 5 HTML Responsive Template

 ## Overview
-OldSkool is a modern & flexible Bootstrap 5 template with customizable card listings in the category page and an excellent product display on the individual product page.
-It's the perfect starting point for any fashion retail website, and its clean and minimal design means it's easy to modify and painless to integrate to your custom Ecommerce application.
+OldSkool is a modern & flexible HTML Bootstrap 5 template with customizable card listings in the category page and an excellent product display on the individual product page.
+It's the perfect starting point for any fashion retail website, and the template's clean and minimal design means it's easy to modify and painless to integrate with your custom Ecommerce application.

 ![Bootstrap 5 Responsive HTML Fashion Store Template](https://pixelrocket-public-assets.s3.eu-west-2.amazonaws.com/github-assets/oldskool-html/homepage-medium.jpg "OldSkool | Responsive Bootstrap 5 Ecommerce Template")